adwhit/uCTF-rs/README.md

 ```
 ./uctf images/IMAGE.bin
 ```

+The first two levels are provided, - you will have to unlock the rest!

 Once inside the debugger, use s, c, f, r, b, d and q to navigate.

 The -d flag will dump the disassembled programme instructions to stdout and exit.